KarlHajal/VLC-Object-Detection-Extension/README.md

 3. The extension should be accessible from VLC at this point.
 The first time the script is executed, the COCO model will be downloaded, completing the installation.
 I would suggest running VLC from a terminal so that what is happening becomes apparent through output messages.

+### Issues
+***
+Searching for an object can be a very lengthy operation.
+As a result VLC might prompt that the process is not responding and offer to kill it.
+Again, I would suggest running VLC from a terminal to be able to see that the search is indeed ongoing.

 ### Screenshots
 ***